JoakimOL/Ttm4135-compendium/src/12-TLS.md

 The alert messages are protected by the record protocol, thus the information that is included does not leak.
 Improper handling of alert messages can be vulnerable to truncation attacks.

-## Forward secrecy{#sec:TLS:forwardsecrecy}
-Forward secrecy is a property that describes whether leaking a long-term key fucks you up or not.
-If a leaked long term key (used for key generation) compromises session keys made before the long-term key was lost, you do not have forward secrecy.
-If only future session keys, made after the long-term key was leaked, are compromised then you have forward secrecy.

-RSA-based handshakes in TLS does not provide forward secrecy.

-Diffie-Hellmann handshakes and ciphersuites in TLS does provide forward secrecy.

 ## Attacks on TLS {#sec:TLS:attacks}

 TLS 1.3 is the newest and safest version of TLS, which aimed to remove unnecessary/unsafe things and boost